How to get help

 - You may contact us at: firstname.lastname@example.org to report bugs (in which case please also attach a SasView log file, see below) or for help using the software

-- Or try the users forum at: email@example.com
+- Or try the users Forum Archives or email the forum at email@example.com

 - Check our release notes for Known Issues

-- Visit our tickets list To view reported bugs, things being worked on or possible future ehancements
+- Visit our issues list to view reported bugs, things being worked on or possible future ehancements

 - For the adventurous, many new features and bug fixes are available in the latest builds & may have what you are looking for